doanvalerie/odin-projects/README.md

     </td>
   </tr>
 </table>

+**Takeaway**
+- **DOM**: Document Object Model.
+Representation of objects that make up the structure of a web document.
+	- Document is represented as a tree of nodes and objects.
+	- **Node**: An object with properties and methods.
+Ex: The document, elements, text, and comments.
+- HTML code parsed by browser -> Converted to the DOM.
+- **Query selector**: Uses CSS-style selectors to target nodes and returns corresponding references.
+- **Events**: Actions that occur on the webpage.
+	- Add event listeners/handlers to react to these events.
+	- **Callbacks**: Functions passed into other functions as arguments.

 During the workings of my first code in JavaScript, I wanted modularity and structure, thus turning to classes to encapsulate this project's data.
 However, upon its completion, I felt OOP principles